mmaether/cheatsheets/terraform.md

 }
 ```

-`terraform.tfvars`: To set lots of variables, it is more convenient to specify their values in a *variable definitions* file.
-This file actually has the values of the variables.
+`terraform.tfvars`: Assign the actual values of the variables.
 Include this file in the `.gitignore`.

 ```bash
 AWS_ACCESS_KEY = ""